Video: Piriformis muscle (3D)

-Functions and anatomy of the piriformis muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the piriformis muscle shown with 3D model animation.

 When we study muscles which cause rotation in a joint, we usually find that they either cause rotation to occur away from the body known as external rotation or they cause rotation to occur towards the body known as internal rotation.
 But did you know that there's one small muscle of the hip joint which can cause both external and internal rotation to happen?
 That’s a paradox if I ever heard one.
 Find out the answer as we explore the functions of the piriformis muscle.